alvinkenyagah/Bank-of-Flatiron/README.md

 ## Description

-For this project builds out a React application that displays a list of your recent bank transactions, among other features.
+Bank-of-Flatiron project is a React application that displays a list of your recent bank transactions, one can post their recent transaction and filter out specific transactions using a search bar among other functionalities.

 ## Installation